atbabers/logfuscate/README.md

-# This repository is being publicly archived in favor of a built-in PAT functionaility support.
+# The public archiving of this repository is due to the integration of logfuscate features into the Panther Analysis Tool (PAT).
 The PR can be found [here](https://github.com/panther-labs/panther_analysis_tool/pull/354).

 ---
 ###### Logfuscate